 PROC GEOCODE uses United States Census TIGER data for street geocoding, but this data must be preprocessed so SAS can use it.

 You can download preprocessed TIGER data from SAS.
-Get the prebuilt U.S. street lookup data from the SAS Maps online website.
+Get the prebuilt U.S. street lookup data from the SAS Maps and Geocoding website.

 You will download a ZIP file includes ten CSV files, a read me file and a SAS program to create the SAS lookup data.
 These CSV files will take about 15 Gb of disk space and the final data sets will take about 16 Gb.